Battle of Belmont: Battle

-The Federals began to march back to their transports, taking with them two captured guns and 106 prisoners.
+The Union troops began to march back to their transports, taking with them two captured guns and 106 prisoners.
 They were suddenly attacked by Confederate reinforcements brought over from Columbus on the transports Prince and Charm, who threatened to cut off Grant's retreat.
 These were the men of the 15th Tennessee Infantry, the 11th Louisiana Infantry, and mixed infantry under Pillow and Col. Benjamin F. Cheatham.
 By this time Maj.
 Gen. Leonidas Polk had also crossed the Mississippi River from Columbus and took charge of Confederate forces during the fighting.
 As the Union men turned to face the Confederate reinforcements, the cannon "Lady Polk" fired into their ranks from Columbus and numerous other Confederate guns opened fire.
 The Union gunboats exchanged fire in a battle with the Confederate batteries.
 Grant said, "Well, we must cut our way out as we cut our way in."

+Although a breach was made through the encircling Confederates, the rear of the Union column suffered severely as it ran the gantlet.
 When Grant reached the landing, he learned that one Union regiment was unaccounted for.
 He galloped back to look for it, but found only Confederate soldiers moving in his direction.
 He spun his horse and raced for the river, but saw that the riverboat captains had already ordered the mooring lines cast off.
-Grant wrote in his memoirs, "The captain of the boat that had just pushed out recognized me and ordered the engineer not to start the engine: he then had a plank run out for me.
+Grant wrote in his memoirs, The captain of the boat that had just pushed out recognized me and ordered the engineer not to start the engine: he then had a plank run out for me.
 My horse seemed to take in the situation.
-He put his fore feet over the bank without hesitation or urging, and, with his hind feet well under him, slid down the bank and trotted on board."While the riverboats were returning to Paducah, the missing Illinois regiment was seen marching upriver and the men were taken aboard.
+He put his fore feet over the bank without hesitation or urging, and, with his hind feet well under him, slid down the bank and trotted on board.While embarking on the transports, the Confederates began reaching the riverside and began peppering the men and boats.
+The two Union woodenclads kept the attackers at bay, while the transport cut their hawsers and backed out into the current.
+While the riverboats were returning to Paducah, the missing Illinois regiment was seen marching upriver and the men were taken aboard.
 In the retreat, Grant lost his bay horse, saddle, mess chest, and gold pen, while McClernand lost his "handsome iron-framed cot," field desk with dispatches, and an inkstand inscribed with his name.